NBA Rumors: Hornets Could Trade Nicolas Batum And 2nd-Round Pick For Andrew Wiggins, Per ‘Bleacher Report’

 “As for the Hornets, they gain a clearer post-Kemba Walker direction.
 The 24-year-old is young and toolsy enough that a down-on-its-luck franchise might still view him as a possible building block.
 The four years left on his contract would give Charlotte ample time to see what it might have in him, Terry Rozier, Malik Monk, PJ Washington and Miles Bridges.”

-Andrew Wiggins may have been a huge disappointment in Minnesota, but being on a new environment where he could receive a more significant role on the offensive end of the floor could help him unleash his full potential.
+Andrew Wiggins may have been a huge disappointment in Minnesota, but being in a new environment where he could receive a more significant role on the offensive end of the floor could help him unleash his full potential.
 At 24, Wiggins still fits the timeline of the Hornets’ young core of Terry Rozier, Miles Bridges, Malik Monk, and P.J.
 Washington.

 However, as of now, the Timberwolves are still hoping that Andrew Wiggins will finally live up to expectations from the massive contract he signed in the summer of 2017.
-According to a previous The Inquisitr article, Timberwolves President of Basketball Operations Gersson Rosas has high hopes on Wiggins and wants him to become a “main contributor” for the Timberwolves.
-Once Wiggins struggles earlier in the 2019-20 NBA season, expect the Timberwolves to make him available on the trade market before the 2020 February NBA trade deadline.
+According to a previous article from The Inquisitr, Timberwolves President of Basketball Operations Gersson Rosas has high hopes on Wiggins and wants him to become a “main contributor” for the Timberwolves.
+However, if Wiggins struggles early on in the 2019-20 NBA season, expect the Timberwolves to make him available on the trade market before the 2020 February NBA trade deadline.